 Upon arrival, check-in at the local guest house, and the rest of this afternoon is at your leisure to enjoy the beach and its surroundings.

 We set off for motorcycling back to Mamlamyaing (Approximately 2.5 hours) Stop en route to visit the village of Kyaikmayaw where you experience the local culture firsthand.

 Day 8: Mawlamyaing – Transfer Back To Yangon By Train ( B , L ) .

-After breakfast spend this morning relaxing and resting your legs.
+After breakfast spends this morning relaxing and resting your legs.
 Transfer to the local railway station for the public train ride to Yangon.
 The scenery is gorgeous as you travel through the countryside and through small townships on the way to Yangon.

-Lunch onboard the train.
+Lunch on board the train.
 (Lunch Box)